yachty66/Bachelorthesis/README.md

     - [x] try to find code which I wrote for printing and save somewhere and if not available copy module from vs to notebook
 - [x] run notebook on test run with 10 samples
 - [x] run on full data
-- [ ] check if results are satisfying (i.e. higher accuracy than 0) if yes create code who is uploading my model to wandb
-    - [ ] test if i can load model
-- [ ] create same evaluation format for token classification
+- [x] create correct eva format for evaluation in seq2seq
-    - [x] print first 100 tokens in text and not tokenized and check if it happens that two of the same attributes are side by side
-    - [ ] remove in dataset each row where duplicates side by side
-    - [ ] aggregate numbers and drop O function
+    - [x] test if it works with small sample
-    - [ ] make a test run with old and new format and check if metric values are the same
+- [ ] make it possible to load total model and start a training with it

 - [ ] drop each row in dataset where ";" appears because than i can make sure that my method works.
 - [ ] test if i can load the model
 - [ ] next steps